What Is Plantar Fasciitis?

 - Pain relief medications

 The majority of patients with plantar fasciitis will improve with time.
 How long it will take can vary depending on the severity.
 The average recovery is often 3 to 6 months for many patients.
-Patients with minor cases often recover within a few weeks, however, those who have had the condition for a long time can expect a longer recovery time of several months.
-It’s best to get treatment as early as possible to ensure the fastest recovery time.
+Patients with minor cases often recover within a few weeks.
+However, those who have had the condition for a long time can expect a longer recovery time of several months.